KczBen/vef2-2025-e/topics.md

 * Testing is fragile.

-Debugging is hard, but surely you can just test and not have bugs, right?
-Hah... no. It runs into one big problem: The Stack.
+Debugging is hard, and so is testing.
+It runs into one big problem: The Stack.
 Web Assembly has a very limited call stack size, and you will often get the error `Too much recursion` even if you don't use any.
 This wouldn't be an issue, if not for Rust's design.
 The Rust compiler very aggressively inlines functions in `release` mode.
 However, testing is done in `debug` mode.
 This mode *disables* inlining, and adds additional runtime checks to validate your code.
 These checks are very useful, and are part of what makes Rust safe.
 But they don't do much good when your tests *don't even run* due to a stack overflow.
 You can carry on testing in `release` mode, but it's far from ideal.
+Your best bet is to test on your native architecture.